NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 Each reflectance pixel represents a 1m x 1m area, so it contains an average spectra of all the vegetation and non-vegetation that are contained in that area.
 For example, a single pixel could contain the reflectance of a mix of leaves as well as branches, and any gaps in the tree canopy (eg. the ground under the tree).
 This averaging is called "spectral mixing" and you can perform "spectral un-mixing" to decompose an average spectra into it's component parts.
 These leaf clip spectra can be used as "end-members", in classification applications, for example.

 Also, it is important to understand that there are uncertainties in the ASD measurements as well as the airborne spectra.
 There may be some geographic uncertainty associated with both the airborne data (which has 0.5 m horizontal resolution), as well as with the field sample geolocations.
-There may also be some uncertainty in the data itself.
+There is also some uncertainty in the spectral data itself.
 For example, there is uncertainty resulting from the atmospheric correction applied when generating the reflectance data from the at-sensor-radiance.
 Weather conditions during the flight are important to consider as well.
 The Airborne Observation Platform is typically able to collect the coincident overflights in clear weather, but this may not always be the case.
 For more on hyperspectral uncertainties and variation, please refer to the <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a> (Algorithm Theoretical Basis Document).

 ### Next Steps